• Skip to primary navigation

 Instructions

 • Heat vegetable oil in a large pan over medium-high heat.
-Fry in small batches until golden, crispy, and cooked through, about 3-4 minutes per side.
+Fry chicken in small batches until golden, crispy, and cooked through, about 3-4 minutes per side.

 • Reserve 1 teaspoon (5 ml) of oil in the pan and discard the rest.
 Reduce heat to medium and sauté onion, red bell pepper, and pineapple for 30-45 seconds.
 Add the sauce and simmer until thickened, about 30-45 seconds.

-• Add the fried chicken and toss to coat evenly.
+• Add the chicken and toss to coat evenly.
 Remove from heat, garnish with green onions and sesame seeds, and serve.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!